nytimes/gcs-helper/README.md

 Google's API can take.
 Since gcs-helper automatically retries on failures, the number of retries is roughly the value of ``GCS_HELPER_PROXY_TIMEOUT`` divided by the value of ``GCS_CLIENT_TIMEOUT``.

+### GCS_HELPER_EXTRA_RESOURCES_TOKEN

+The extra resources token is the query string parameter that the mapping location will look for to add external resources to the JSON output.

+For example, giving that you set `GCS_HELPER_EXTRA_RESOURCES_TOKEN` to `extras`, you'll be able to add videos and captions files that are in different bucket by calling the map location with `?extras=/bucket-1/file.mp4,/bucket-2/pt-br.vtt`.